anton-bot/pause-until/README.md

 let data = {};

 async function search(searchWhat) {
+	if (!data) {
 		// We'll wait here until the data is loaded,
-	// but for 15 seconds maximum, and will throw
+		// but for 15 seconds maximum:
-	// an exception if we hit the timeout: await pause('data loaded', 15000, true);
+		await pause('data loaded', 15000, true);
+	}

 	findInData(data, what);
 }